-Sanctions in Science
+• Sanctions in Science

 Immediately after the start of the invasion of Ukraine by troops of the Russian Federation, several science institutions in Europe initiated sanctions against scientists from Russian and Belorussian Institutions.
 At DESY, the imposed sanctions [15] include a ban of common scientific publications and a ban for DESY scientists to participate in scientific conferences attended by scientists affiliated with sanctioned institutions.
 The Science4Peace Forum has collected many arguments against excluding scientists from international cooperations [16].
 At CERN, collaborations were put on hold.
 At the end of 2023 CERN Council decided not to renew cooperation agreements with Russian and Belorussian institutes after their expiry dates in 2024.
-The Science4Peace Forum has warned about the long-term consequences of such a decision [17].
-At least the cooperation of CERN with JINR [18], which is also an international organization, was not cancelled, and is continuing under restrictive conditions
+The Science4Peace Forum has warned about the long term consequences of such a decision [17].
+At least the cooperation of CERN with JINR [18], which is also an international organization, was not canceled, and is continuing but still under sanctions and restrictions.

 These steps marked a clear change in science policy.
-Scientists from certain countries are at risk of being excluded from scientific cooperation, a step that did not happen previously at CERN even during the Cold War (the only exception being in 1993 when Serbia and Montenegro were excluded from CERN when it implemented a mandatory decision of the UN Security Council [19, 20] aimed to stopping the fighting in (former) Yugoslavia).
+Scientists from certain countries are risking to be excluded from scientific cooperation, a step that did not happen at international organizations like CERN before, except when in 1993 Serbia and Montenegro were excluded as CERN implemented a decision of the UN Security Council [19,20])